Reefwing-Software/Reefwing-AHRS/README.md

 }
 ```

-Normally you would run the test and calibrate sketch first to obtain the gyro, acc and mag biases for your board, see the `serialRollPitchYaw.ino` example sketch for how these are applied.
+It is strongly recommended that you run the test and calibrate sketch first to obtain the gyro, acc and mag biases for your board, see the `serialRollPitchYaw.ino` example sketch for how these are applied.

 The EulerAngles data structure returned by the `imu.update()` method is defined as: